bdbais/ConVista-CPI-Helper-Chrome-Extension/README.md

 ## Installation
 You need Google Chrome to install this plugin.
 I tested it with version 80.
 I assume that older versions will work too.
-The plugin is not yet in the Chrome Store.
-So you have to add the plugin from the sources.
+The plugin is not yet in the Chrome Store but I am applying for it.
+Until it is accepted, you have to add the plugin from the sources.
 If you want to install the plugin from sources, clone the repo and add the folder directly to Google Chrome
 >- Download or clone the repo from github.
 Unpack if necessary.
->- In Google Chrome, Navigate to Settings – > Extensions .
+>- In Google Chrome, Navigate to Settings – > Extensions
->- Enable Developer Mode
+>- Enable Developer Mode (slider on the top-right)
->- Click: Load Unpacked Extension and select the folder with the plugin data
+>- Click: "Load Unpacked Extension" and select the folder with the plugin data
 ## Usage
 If you open an Integration Flow, the plugin will automatically add a "Messages" and a "Trace" button in the Integration-Flow-Designer.
 The "Message" button opens a small dragable sidebar with the last messages.
 You can jump directly to infos and traces of the message run.
 The "Trace buttons" sets the loglevel of the current Iflow to trace.
 ![Screenshot](https://raw.githubusercontent.com/dbeck121/ConVista-CPI-Helper-Chrome-Extension/master/images/screenshots/Full%20screen%20for%20Chrome.png)